Pay Less for Education: How to Take Charge of Your Financial Aid

 What Is the Deadline for FAFSA?

-For the 2019-2020 academic year, students must send all documentation in by June 30, 2020.
-For the 2020-2021 academic year, applications are under way, and the last day to submit forms is June 30, 2021.
+For the 2024-2025 academic year, students must submit the FAFSA form by 11:59pm CT on June 30, 2025.
 Keep in mind, these are the federal deadlines.
 States and schools set their own deadlines, which are often earlier.
 Visit the official FAFSA website for more information on deadlines.

 Should Everyone Fill Out the FAFSA?